Bismark-Agyei/Real---Time-Vehicle-License-Detection/README.md

 # Real---Time-Vehicle-License-Detection
-This is a capstone project for our Robotics and Computer Vision class at KNUST,which was  presented Dr.James Okae.
+This is a capstone project for our Robotics and Computer Vision class at KNUST,which was  presented to Dr.James Okae.
 We were to design a CV system.I developed a system for stolen car detection in highways in video form.